dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 Dart is a single-threaded programming language.
-If an operation blocks the Dart thread, the application will make no progress before that operation completes.
+If an operation blocks the Dart thread, the application makes no progress before that operation completes.
 For scalability it is therefore crucial that no I/O operations block.
 Instead of blocking on I/O operations, dart:io uses an asynchronous programming model inspired by